WSD Athletics Program Mission Statement

 Interscholastic Athletics - Seventh and Eighth Grades

-- New PIAA and WMS eligibility forms are available on the WMS athletics web page in May 2019.
+New PIAA and WMS eligibility forms are available under the Forms and Information section below.
 These forms are also available in Mr. Burke’s office at the middle school.

 - All forms require thorough and complete information with ALL parent/guardian and student signatures in order to participate at Wissahickon Middle School.